pookleblinky/PookRPG/henchpeople/playermoves.md

        - 7-9: They get +2/-2 on their roll *if* you accept a cost
        - 6-: You don't affect them significantly, and GM can make a move.

+     Keep track of when a move is successfully helped.
+When a move has been successfully helped 3 times, it gains a permanent +1 modifier.

 TODO: Work on better names, add a few more basic moves.
 Tighten up assessing moves.
 Integrate how much inbox harm the GM can throw at a player for failing a roll.